Gran Via de les Corts Catalanes

 Gran Via de les Corts Catalanes ("Great Way of the Catalan Courts"), more simply known as Gran Via [ˈɡɾam ˈbi.ə], is one of Barcelona's major avenues.
 With a length of 13.1 km, it is the longest street in Catalonia and the 2nd longest in Spain, after Gran Vía de la Manga, in La Manga del Mar Menor, but is the one with most street numbers in Spain.

 Location

 It crosses the entire city proper, stretching from the North-Eastern boundaries of the municipality, bordering Sant Adrià de Besòs, to its South-Western limits, in L'Hospitalet de Llobregat, with some of Barcelona's most important squares in between: Plaça d'Espanya, Plaça Universitat, Plaça de Catalunya, Plaça de Tetuan and Plaça de les Glòries Catalanes.
 It's over thirteen kilometres long.
+To the South and West of Plaça de les Glòries Catalanes, it is a surface boulevard with frontage roads separated from the central roadway by tree-lined pedestrian promenades.
+To the North and East, the central roadway descends into an open trench and becomes a grade-separated expressway.

 History

 The late 19th century urban planner Ildefons Cerdà included it as an essential part of his draft of the new "Projecte de reforma i eixample de Barcelona" (nowadays simply known as "Pla Cerdà"), as a wide road linking a number of villages around the coastal part of Barcelona, and called it Lletra N, Número 11.
 It was renamed Corts in 1900, as a reference to the Medieval and Early Modern Catalan Courts.
 Later on, after the Second Spanish Republic was proclaimed in 1931, it was again renamed as Corts Catalanes.
 With the Francoist victory after the Civil War, its name was changed to Avenida de José Antonio Primo de Rivera in 1939.
 With the restoration of democracy, its name became Gran Via de les Corts Catalanes in 1979.